LaunchCodeEducation/liftoff/docs/_sources/modules/demo-projects/expense-tracker/index.rst.txt

 Planning submission <https://github.com/pdmxdd/liftoff-assignments/blob/master/P3-Project_Planning/>`__
 includes 4 wireframes for the Expense Tracking application.
-A link to the Pivotal Tracker project that contains user stories for the current sprint, and upcoming stories in the icebox.
+A link to the Pivotal Tracker project that contains user stories for the current sprint and upcoming stories in the icebox.

 Here is a screenshot of the tracker with initial user stories.